pranavisai/fullstack_development/javascript/jsbasics.md

 ##Operators:
 >, <, >=, >=, == (works even for strings),
 js takes "2" == 2 (string equals number as true), hence we need to add one more =.
 "2" === 2 will be false.
-It is same for != as well.
+It is the same for != as well.
 So !== should be used instead. true == 1 is true. true === 1 is false.
 Similar for 0 and false. null == undefined is true. so use ===.